x

 Conclusion: Find out what is expected from your website

 Tree testing is a fast, simple, and inexpensive way to evaluate your website structure – without the need to design or code it.
-It will provide you with valuable findings and an understanding of where your users expect to find content on your site and give an environment to test your ideas when creating new structures or editing existing ones.
+It will provide you with valuable findings and an understanding of where your users expect to find content on your site and give you an environment to test your ideas when creating new structures or editing existing ones.
 Thanks to UXtweak Tree Testing data can be gathered and analyzed quickly.

 People also ask (FAQ)